 Now we want to make this better.
 No, we want to make it awesome.
 We want to make plans that work.
 But we can’t do it without you.

 The feedback we have already received has been invaluable, but it isn’t enough.
 The only way for us to reach that ideal project world is by coming together, defining the problems, and coming up with a method that solves those problems.
-We created an online community where we want to take this to the next step, get more feedback and discuss.
-We call our online community the Quest because we want you to join us on our quest to make plans that really work.
+We want to get more feedback and discuss how to do this.
+Contact us with your thoughts or connect with us online to keep the conversation going.